-Known as the outdoor capital of Scotland, Fort William will please if that’s your thing.
-An ideal base for exploring the Highlands, with lochs, climbing, cycling, walking facilities, and the Nevis Mountain Range.
+It’s known as the outdoor capital of Scotland.
+Fort William is an ideal base for exploring the Highlands, with lochs, climbing, cycling, walking facilities, and of course, the Nevis Mountain Range.

-This nice part of the country is steeped in history and legend, with lots of interest for students of history and folklore.
-Plenty of attractions, with nice countryside, and it became the hometown of Robert Burns.
+This part of the country is steeped in history and legend, with lots of interest for students of history and folklore.
+Attractions, nice countryside, and it became the hometown of Robert Burns.

 Nicknamed the Granite City because of it’s many fine granite buildings.
-Great for Scotland trips if you’re looking for a host of events and festivals, a vibrant music scene for some great nightlife, good shopping and fresh seafood.
+Great if you’re looking for a host of events and festivals, a vibrant music scene, great nightlife, good shopping and fresh seafood.

 A great base for exploring east, north and central Scotland.
-Rich in architecture and history, with lots of attractions, shopping, restaurants and accommodation.
-This is an excellent base for taking in some of our best distillery tours.
+Rich in architecture and history, with lots of attractions, shopping, restaurants, and a good base for taking in some of our best distillery tours.

-Just about 27 miles north of Perth, off the A9 to Inverness, the Victorian town of Pitlochry has a lot happening for such a small town.
-There’s two whisky distilleries nearby, a castle nearby, and of course, the Pitlochry Highland Games.
+27 miles north of Perth, off the A9 to Inverness, the Victorian town of Pitlochry has a lot happening for such a small town.
+There’s two whisky distilleries, a castle, and the Pitlochry Highland Games.

 Get some ideas for Romantic Scottish Breaks with hotels, castle hotels, holiday cottages, or luxurious spa breaks to unwind and spoil yourself with total relaxation.